strmprivacy/docs/docs/01-overview/02-pii.md

 > _Article 5.1(a)_
 >
 > Personal data shall be processed lawfully, fairly and in a transparent
-> manner in relation to the data subject (‘lawfulness, fairness and
+> manner in relation to the data subject ('lawfulness, fairness and
-> transparency’);
+> transparency');

 This is the responsibility of the Data Protection Officer (DPO) of a company.
-STRM Privacy can not identify the purposes and transparency associated with *what purposes* our customers have for collecting personal data.
+STRM Privacy cannot identify the purposes and transparency associated with *what purposes* our customers have for collecting personal data.
 The DPO of the customer shall identify the purpose(s) for which certain personal data is collected and assign *consent-levels* to these purposes.
 These consent-levels link data processing goals with personal data attributes in the STRM Privacy events.

-The personal data owner (i.e. the person on your website, your client, your patient …) needs to give permission for the separate consent-levels, and the compact representation of these will be added to *every* event that gets processed by STRM Privacy. [^1]
+The data subject (i.e. the person on your website, your client, your patient ...) needs to give permission for the separate consent-levels, and the representation of these will be added to *every* event that gets processed by STRM Privacy. [^1]

-STRM Privacy removes the personal data aspect of **all** events upon acceptance in the event-gateway, by encrypting **all** personal data attributes (irrespective of any consent-levels given).
-These encrypted events do not enter any long-term or searchable storage in STRM Privacy but are transported onwards to customer storage.
+STRM Privacy removes the personal data aspect of **all** events upon acceptance of the event, by encrypting **all** personal data attributes (irrespective of any consent-levels given).
+These encrypted events do not enter any long-term or persistent storage within STRM Privacy but are transported onwards to customer storage.

 These encrypted events do not contain *any personal data*.
-Losing them might/will cost the customer business value, but *no privacy* issues.
+Losing them might cost the customer business value, but implies *no privacy* risks.

-## 1(c) Data minimisation
+## Data minimization

-Article 5.1(c)
+> _Article 5.1(c)_
+>
-adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (‘data minimisation’);
+> adequate, relevant and limited to what is necessary in relation to the
+> purposes for which they are processed (‘data minimisation’);

 STRM Privacy collects events with or without personal data for all the combined purposes of a company.
 The encryption of all personal data in